Kenny Albert: Broadcasting career

 Albert was the play-by-play announcer for the 2015 American League Division Series between the Texas Rangers and the Toronto Blue Jays.
 In the top of the 7th inning of Game 5, he helped explain the rule regarding the errant throw by Toronto Blue Jays catcher Russell Martin, which resulted in Texas scoring the go-ahead run.
 In the bottom of the inning, he called Jose Bautista's go-ahead home run.

 In 2016, Albert was nominated for the Sports Emmy Award for Outstanding Sports Personality, Play-by-Play in a list that included fellow Fox and NBC colleagues Kevin Burkhardt, eventual winner Mike Emrick, and even his own father.

-After Emrick's retirement, Albert became NBC's lead play-by-play announcer for the 2020–21 NHL season, paired with Emrick's long-time partner Eddie Olczyk, having previously filled in for Emrick in game one of the 2014 Stanley Cup Finals due to a death in the latter's family.
+After Emrick's retirement, Albert became NBC's lead play-by-play announcer for the 2020–21 NHL season, paired with Emrick's long-time partner Eddie Olczyk, having previously filled in for Emrick in game one of the 2014 Stanley Cup Final due to a death in the latter's family.
 With NBC losing its NHL rights starting in the 2021–22 season, the pair moved to Turner Sports to serve in the same capacity.

 Albert is a frequent guest on WNYU-FM's sports talk program, The Cheap Seats.
 He has also made many appearances on the popular New York sports internet radio show Sports Heaven with Mark and Evan.

 Albert has been an announcer with the NFL on Fox since Fox acquired the rights to the NFL in 1994.
 On October 13, 2024, Albert became the first play-by-play broadcaster to call 500 regular season or postseason games for the same network; CBS's Jim Nantz would reach the milestone later that year.